namespace-ee/react-calendar-timeline/README.md

 At what height from the top of the screen should we start "sticking" the header (i.e. position: sticky)?
 This is useful if for example you already have a sticky navbar and want to push the timeline header down further.
 Defaults `0`.

+### stickyHeader

+Specify whether you want the timeline header to be "sticky".
+Pass `false` if you want the header to fix at top of element and not fix when you scroll down the page.
+Defaults to `true`

 ### lineHeight

 Height of one line in the calendar in pixels.
 Default `30`